rugantio/NLP_fbtrex/README.md

 ## Requirements (tools and libs)
 * The code uses __python3__, it can be easily backported to python2 if needed, but that's up to you.
 * This notebook can be easily viewed here in GitHub or [nbviewer](https://nbviewer.jupyter.org/).
 The preferred way to run the code is to clone the repository and install [__jupyter__](https://jupyter.org/).
-However If you want to be able to recompute some parts without using your own jupyter, you can use the awesome [Binder](https://mybinder.org/) (currently in beta).
+However If you want to be able to recompute some parts without using your own jupyter, you can try the awesome [Binder](https://mybinder.org/) (currently in beta).
 (Optional: Install the [__Spyder IDE__](https://github.com/spyder-ide/spyder) which provides IPython integration).
 * Standard Python scientific stack is needed.
 You can install it through the [conda](https://conda.io/) package manager, through your package manager distribution, or using __pip__, Python's own package manager.
 Modules used utilize [__Pandas__](http://pandas.pydata.org/) for data analysis and naive visualization, [__scikit-learn__](http://scikit-learn.org/) for comparative machine learning.